Trident Arms Suppressor Talk

 Finish: Matte Black Anodize

-If you’re looking for an interchangeable 9mm suppressor system, then this is it.
+If you're looking for an interchangeable 9mm suppressor system, then this is it.
 It was specifically designed to be a truly universal suppressor.
 Lightest weight in its size class and rated for subgun to pistol with the most versatile mounting options available.
 The MM9 is a dry suppressor but can also be used with a small amount of coolant for maximum flash and sound reduction.
 A Linear Inertial Decoupler recoil device or LID, also known as a Nielsen device is available for semi auto handguns to assist the slide action in completing its cycling.
+This can is also serviceable.

 Gemtech Outback II